borkdude/html/README.md

 Drawbacks of this library:

+- Less dynamic compared to other hiccup libraries (this can also seen as a benefit when it comes to security and performance)
 - New and thus not as mature and battle tested as other libraries.
-Issues + PRs welcome though.
+Issues + PRs welcome though
 - This library only outputs HTML5.
-If you want to output XML, use a different library.
+If you want to output XML, use a different library

 In this README, all example results are written as strings.
 In reality they are a `borkdude.html.Html` object which just contains a string.
 This is done to